One-pot pasta with chickpeas uses simple ingredients but tastes so good. Easy to make in about 40 minutes so it’s a

-- Place the chopped carrot, celery and garlic cloves in the processor and pulse 8 to 10 times
+- Place the chopped carrot, celery, and garlic cloves in the processor with the pancetta and pulse 8 to 10 times.

 - Place the pancetta and vegetables in a dutch oven or other 6-quart stock pot and add the olive oil.
 Cook the olive oil and pureed mixture on medium heat, stirring occasionally for 5 minutes.
 Then, add the anchovy paste, rosemary, and pepper flakes and cook another minute.

-- Place the drained whole tomatoes in the food processor and pulse until finely chopped, but not pureed
+- While the vegetables cook, place the drained whole tomatoes in the food processor and pulse until finely chopped, but not pureed.

-- Add the chopped tomatoes, chickpeas and their liquid, water, and salt, and bring to a boil.
+- Next, add the chopped tomatoes, chickpeas, and their liquid, water, and salt, and bring to a boil.
 Reduce heat and simmer for 10 minutes.

 - Add pasta and cook until softened, about 11 minutes